Devil's Arrows: Source

+The stones are composed of Millstone Grit and the most likely source was previously thought to be Plumpton Rocks, about 8 mile to the south, near Knaresborough.

+In 2026, scientists at Curtin University and the University of York used isotopic fingerprinting to show that the stones originated at Brimham Rocks, about 11 mi to the west.
+The study also found that the Battle Cross at Aldborough has the same geological fingerprint as the surviving Arrows, supporting its identification as a repurposed fourth stone from the original monument.

 Setting

 The stones are part of a prehistoric complex concentrated around the River Ure.
 They form part of a ritual landscape which includes henge monuments and tumuli extending to the north of the site.
 They are part of a wider Neolithic complex on the Ure-Swale plateau which incorporates the Thornborough Henges.

 It is thought that they may have been arranged to align with the southernmost summer moonrise.